Brawl in the Family (webcomic): Too Bad. Waluigi Time

 On March 31, 2018, Taranto launched a Kickstarter for Too Bad.
 Waluigi Time, a comic book treasury featuring all of Waluigi's previous appearances in the webcomic, along with 200 new strips focusing on the character and 30 additional Brawl in the Family comics, called Back in the Family.
 The book reached its $25,000 goal in three days, ultimately raising over $90,000 by the time of the campaign's conclusion.
 The book was released physically and digitally on April 1, 2020.

 Gamemaster Classified

-On February 9, 2021, Taranto launched another brand new Kickstarter for a hardcover book co-written by Howard Phillips, which is about lawsuits, reviews, comics and more relating to Nintendo and Phillips.
+On February 9, 2021, Taranto launched another Kickstarter for a hardcover book co-written by Howard Phillips, which is about lawsuits, reviews, comics and more relating to Nintendo and Phillips.
 It achieved its $23,000 goal within the first seven hours of being posted to Kickstarter.

+Mega Man: Bot in the Family

+On June 19, 2026, Taranto announced a Kickstarter campaign for Mega Man: Bot in the Family, a hardcover collection of comic strips based on the Mega Man franchise.
+Unlike the Brawl in the Family comic, which is a fan work, Mega Man: Bot in the Family is officially licensed by Capcom.
+The project's $19,870 goal was reached within 30 minutes of its launch.

 Podcast

 Taranto and website designer Chris Seward launched the Brawl in the Family Podcast in February 2013.
 The podcast is mainly based around the discussion of video games, and continued even following the end of the comic.
 No new podcasts have been released since 2018.